Student Code of Conduct

 - Violation of Law: Any behavior that violates local, state, or federal law that is not otherwise a violation of University policy.

 - Failure to Report Citation or Arrest: Failure to accurately report an off-campus citation or arrest by any law enforcement agency for any crime to the institution within 72 hours of release from custody.
 This includes all summary, misdemeanor, and felony offenses.
 RSO leadership are also required to report if a member is arrested or cited as a result of any actions or behaviors taking place at or arising out of an RSO-sponsored event.
-Reports should be made to Student Development regardless of final disposition.
+Reports should be made to Student Accountability and Conflict Transformation regardless of final disposition.

-The student conduct process is designed to be fair and equitable to all involved parties.
-This section outlines the procedures that are typically used to resolve alleged student violations of the Community Standards.
+The student accountability process is designed to be fair and equitable to all involved parties.
+This section outlines the procedures typically used to resolve alleged student violations of the Community Standards.
 It should be noted, however, that not all situations are of the same severity or complexity.
 Therefore, these procedures are subject to alteration, with appropriate notice and explanation, to ensure that an incident can be resolved in the spirit of the Code.

 This section includes the rights and responsibilities of all parties and the grounds and procedures for appealing the outcome of a case.
 As indicated elsewhere in the Code, the rights afforded and procedures used should not be confused with those commonly applicable to criminal or civil proceedings.
 The focus of the process is the alleged behavior, its impact on all involved parties, and determining an outcome that balances the safety of the community with the opportunity for all parties to learn, grow, and heal appropriately.
 These goals will not be ignored due to technical or procedural concerns that can be addressed or corrected in a fair manner.